 Are there any other outstanding issues related to finalising the 2021-27 OP(s): e.g. related to thematic concentration, or other issues?
 [Please note that progress with programming of Territorial Just Transition Plans will be covered by the Thematic Paper.]

 Danish programme managers expect no major issues to be outstanding, potentially controversial areas have already been clarified through extensive dialogue with the Danish desk in the Commission.
-Only regarding JTM would the Danish government seem to have priorities that may be seen as contentious by the Commission.
+Only regarding JTF would the Danish government seem to have priorities that may be seen as contentious by the Commission.

 What are the latest developments on the planned use of territorial development instruments, i.e. (a) Integrated Territorial Investments; and (b) Community Led Local Development?